Meibion Glyndŵr: Trial and imprisonment

-A reinvestigation into postal bombings led to the conviction of Sion Aubrey Roberts in March 1993.
-Roberts was sentenced to 12 years in prison, but was released after serving 8 years.
-The final attack associated with the Meibion Glyndŵr campaign occurred a week after Roberts' trial, in which a Molotov cocktail was used to firebomb a holiday home named "Rose Cottage" in Gwalchmai, Anglesey.
-The letters MG (for "Meibion Glyndŵr") were painted on the gable of the house.
-Following his conviction and prison sentence, Roberts had continued to maintain his innocence while expressing sympathy for Meibion Glyndŵr's cause.
-In 2021, Roberts publicly admitted his involvement with the group to Bryn Fôn during an interview conducted as part of an S4C documentary titled Bryn Fôn: Chwilio am Feibion Glyndŵr (Bryn Fôn: Search for the Sons of Glyndŵr).
-Concluding the interview, Fôn asked Roberts what he would say to a victim of the arson campaign, to which he replied, "Lucky you weren't in it; don't come back here."
+Roberts was ultimately found guilty and sentenced to 12 years in prison, but was released after serving 8 years in HM Prison Full Sutton.
+The final attack associated with Meibion Glyndŵr occurred a week after Roberts' trial, in which a Molotov cocktail was used to firebomb a holiday home named "Rose Cottage" in Gwalchmai, close to Roberts' home in Anglesey.
+The letters MG (for Meibion Glyndŵr) were painted on the gable of the house.
+Dewi Prysor later claimed that the revelation of the extent of MI5 surveillance of Roberts leading up to his arrest "put a stop to any future plans Meibion Glyndŵr had", effectively marking the end of the arson campaign.
+Following his prison sentence, Roberts had continued to maintain his innocence while expressing sympathy for Meibion Glyndŵr's cause.
+In 2021, Roberts publicly admitted his involvement with the group to Bryn Fôn during an interview conducted as part of S4C documentary Bryn Fôn: Chwilio am Feibion Glyndŵr (Bryn Fôn: Search for the Sons of Glyndŵr).
+Concluding the interview, Fôn asked Roberts what he would say to a victim of the arson campaign, to which Roberts replied: "Lucky you weren't in it; don't come back here."
 Roberts was also interviewed by the BBC in 2023 for its Firebombers documentary, during which he reiterated his admission of involvement with Meibion Glyndŵr, citing the policies of Margaret Thatcher’s government as his motivation for turning to militant action.